-Take the first step towards leading a healthy, happy life anywhere, anytime, any place, NexGen is a FREE and CONFIDENTIAL benefit provided by your university to help you overcome your personal challenges and emotional stressors.
-Now, you can start counseling requests via text message, live chat, or by using the NexGenEAP mobile app.
+The Modern Counseling Solution Take the first step towards leading a healthy, happy life anywhere, anytime, any place.
+NexGenis a FREE and CONFIDENTIAL benefit provided by your university to help you overcome your personal challenges and emotional stressors.
+Now, you can start counseling requests via text message,live chat, or by using the NexGenEAP mobile app.
 Counseling services include:

-- · Immediate Connection to a Mental Health Professional - .
-Mental health counseling for issues like depression, anxiety. grief, stress, and work related challenges - .
-Up to 6 sessions of counseling for each unique issue, every year

-· Access to free in-person, telephonic, or video sessions with a counselor based on the challenge you are experiencing Get Connected with a Mental Health Professional in more ways than ever before
+- Immediate Connection to a Mental Health Professional - Mental health counseling for issues like depression, anxiety, grief, stress, and work related challenges - · Up to 6 sessions of counseling for each unique issue, every year - Access to free in-person, telephonic, or video sessions with a counselor based on the challenge you are experiencing Get Connected with a Mental Health Professional in more ways than ever before

-Use the NexGenEAP Mobile App Congratulations to Dr. Janetka
+Congratulations to Dr. Janetka